 - Treasurer – Don Young

-St. John the Divine’s Bishop Committee meets the 2nd Sunday of every month and meetings are open to all laity.
+St. John the Divine’s Bishop’s Committee meets the 2nd Sunday of every month following the mass.
+Our meetings are not closed and open to all laity.